SICTC-CS/web-app-final-grigsby-gumula-matthews-gadberry-situ/README.md

 # web-app-final-grigsby-gumula-matthews-gadberry-situ
 ---
 ---
-# How to install and setup the product on RPi

 ## How to setup a new inventory (QR code generation to adding into system) in the system